Flagsmith/flagsmith-docs/docs/clients/java.md

     trait(null, "trait1", "some value1"),
     trait(null, "trait2", "some value2")));

-// This method returns a FlagsAndTraits object, from which you can obtain the returned flags
+// Since version 3.0, this method returns a FlagsAndTraits object, from which you can obtain the
-// and / or traits
+// returned flags and / or traits.
 List<Trait> traits = flagsAndTraits.getTraits();
 List<Flag> flags = flagsAndTraits.getFlags();
 ```